edleebinj/python_pikaball/README.md

 # python_pikaball
-pymunk pygame
+pikaball clone using pymunk and pygame

-wasd to move and z for smash
+controls:
-up/left/down/right to move and enter for smash
+left player: w to jump; a to move left; d to move right; z + any direction key to smash right player: up to jump; left to move left; right to move right;  enter + any direction key to smash